godotengine/godot-team-reports/README.md

 This project is written in JavaScript and is built using Node.JS.
 HTML and CSS are used for the presentation.
-The end result of the build process is completely static and can be server from any web server, no Node.JS required.
+The end result of the build process is completely static and can be served from any web server, no Node.JS required.

 Front-end is designed in a reactive manner using industry standard Web Components (powered by `lit-element`).
 This provides native browser support, and results in a